changsongyang/windows-activation/docs/en/faq.md

 ### How do I activate Office permanently?

-Choose the Ohook activation method within AEG.
+Choose the Ohook activation method within MAS.

 <br/>